fnumatic/scala-ebc/readme.md

  Currently fighting with it.

- **I hope, that Ingo Maier show us some simple and working examples soon!!!**
+ **I hope, that Ingo Maier shows us some simple and working examples soon!!!**

 ### credits